pachyderm/pachyderm/doc/docs/2.2.x/deploy-manage/manage/backup-restore.md

 1. The name of its Kubernetes deployment is `pach-enterprise` versus `pachd` in the case of a regular cluster.
 1. The Enterprise Server does not use an Object Store.
+1. An Enterprise server only requires a `dex` database.

 ### Backup A Standalone Enterprise Server